Democrat Rep. Luria Could Benefit off Biden's $2T Bill from Husband’s Tesla Stock

 Tesla’s shares rose five percent the day Biden introduced his plan, on March 31.

 Luria’s husband, according to a transaction report the congresswoman filed last week, purchased between $1,001 and $15,000 in Tesla stock on March 22.
-He also purchased stock in that same cost range in QuantumScape, a developer of electric vehicle batteries.
+He also on March 22 purchased stock in that same cost range in QuantumScape Corporation, a developer of electric vehicle batteries.

-Congressional members, as well as their spouses, are prohibited by law from making trades based off of privy knowledge gained through their role in office, though there is no evidence to support Luria’s husband’s purchases were made unlawfully.
+Congressmembers, as well as their spouses, are prohibited by law from making trades based off of privy knowledge gained through the congressional role, though there is no evidence to support Luria’s husband’s purchases were made unlawfully.

 The purchases do however fall in line with criticism over those involved in making policy decisions seeing a personal financial gain as a result of those decisions.